AMA-VIP/HR-Data/README.md

 - I visualized trends using Donut chart, clustered column chart, pie chart, slicer of filter, and matrix

 ## DATA VISUALIZATION
-Key imsights were visualized using Power BI library
+Key insights were visualized using Power BI library
-- Total number of employee
+- Total Number of Employee
-- Total number of attrition
+- Total Number of Attrition
-- Total number of current emloyee
+- Total Number of Current Emloyee
 - Attrition Rate
 - Average Age
-- Attrition count by department
+- Attrition Count by Department
-- Attrition count by educational field
+- Attrition Count by Educational Field
-- Attrition count by gender
+- Attrition Count by Gender
-- Attrition based on age, groups and gender
+- Attrition based on Age groups and Gender
   - Attrition under age 25
   - Attrition of 25 - 34
   - Attrition of 35 - 44